cloudmesh/technologies/chapters/tech/giraph.md

 useful for processing large graphs of the real world, as it can analyze the trillion edges of the Facebook graph in 4 minutes [@www-apachegiraphwiki].

-Apache Giraph achieves these objectives by employing the Apache Hadoop cluster and a *Bulk Synchronous Parallel Programming*(BSP) technique.
+Apache Giraph achieves these objectives by employing the Apache Hadoop cl   uster and a *Bulk Synchronous Parallel Programming*(BSP) technique.
 Apache Hadoop platform is primarily used for distributed processing of large datasets.
 It is designed to scale up to thousands of the machines forming